tetrateio/lula/docs/reference/domains/kubernetes-domain.md

 > Note how the rego now evaluates a single object called `podvt`.
 This is the name of the resource that is being validated.

 ## Extracting Resource Field Data
 Many of the tool-specific configuration data is stored as json or yaml text inside configmaps and secrets.
 Some valuable data may also be stored in json or yaml strings in other resource locations, such as annotations.
-The "Field" parameter of the "ResourceRule" allows this data to be extracted and used by the Rego.
+The `field` parameter of the `resource-rule` allows this data to be extracted and used by the Rego.

 Here's an example of extracting `config.yaml` from a test configmap:
 ```yaml